 Turn a donation pile into auditable evidence

-Use this sequence before you call the school auction team or a charity partner:
+Use this sequence before you contact a charity partner or start drafting your file:

-- Build lot-level inventory by type.
-Baskets are not the same as tackle boxes.
-Helmets, shoes, score clocks, bleachers, and fitness rigs are separate evidence streams.
+- Build lot-level inventory by category.
+Baskets and tackle boxes are not interchangeable.
+Helmets, uniforms, bleachers, scoreboard parts, and fitness rigs each need separate treatment.

 - Attach numbered photos.
 Show serial numbers, labels, logos, and wear.
 For team items, a side-by-side shot of the serial and the item body beats one blurry shot in isolation.